Double Wall vs Single Wall Tents: Benefits and Drawbacks

 Why Thru-Hikers Choose Single Wall Tents

-For the vast majority of people getting condensation dripping onto your face and causing you to wake up may make you think you would never want a single-wall tent, but there are solid reasons for the choice.
+For the vast majority of people, getting condensation dripping onto your face and causing you to wake up may make you think you would never want a single-wall tent, but there are solid reasons for the choice.

 Most thru-hikers will choose a single-wall tent due largely to the massive weight savings they achieve paired with a very fast setup.
-The DCF tents now a staple of YouTubers are almost weightless, coming in at nearly under one pound!
+The DCF tents, now a staple of YouTubers, are almost weightless, coming in at nearly under one pound!

-When you are hiking for thousands of miles, the difference between a three-pound tent and a one-pound tent will be felt.
+When hiking for thousands of miles, the difference between a three-pound tent and a one-pound tent will be felt.
 The lighter the tent, the smaller the space it needs, which allows you to get a smaller pack, saving more weight.

 When you hike this length of time, the cost for a $500-600 tent is a pretty small cost for a home over a 5 to 6-month hike, meaning you are spending only $100 a month for a high-end residence to end your day in, it sounds less painful to buy when you think in this way.